UCSD-Optics-Maze-Educational-Games/DiffractionDecoder/README.md

 **Diffraction Decoder** is an interactive educational game designed to teach students fundamental concepts in optics, specifically **diffraction phenomena**.
 By combining hands-on puzzle-solving with optics, this game makes abstract scientific concepts tangible and engaging.

 Students learn about:
-- Light diffraction through various apertures and gratings
+- Light diffraction through a grating
-- The relationship between wavelength, aperture size, and diffraction patterns
+- The relationship between wavelength, aperture direction, and diffraction patterns
 - Spatial reasoning and problem-solving skills
 - Pattern recognition and scientific observation